 Teachers will support pupils to understand and follow classroom rules and routines.
 Teachers will inform pupils of classroom rules and routines at the beginning of the academic year and revisit these daily.
+Where appropriate, teachers will explain the rationale behind the rules and routines to help pupils understand why they are needed, and will model rules and routines to ensure pupils understand them.
 Teachers will also explain clearly to pupils what will happen if they breach any classroom rules to ensure pupils are aware of the sanctions that may be imposed.